AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 \label{fig:tiled-simplex-5-d1}
 \end{figure}

 \autoref{fig:tiled-simplex-5-d1} assumes an $O(c)$ node has capacity for tracking $4 \cdot n$ simplex-chains, with $n = 5$.
-In reality, an $O(c)$ node has capacity to track between $100$ to $10,000$ simplex-chains.
+In reality, an $O(c)$ node has capacity to track between $100$ to $10,000$ simplex-chains (this implies $25$ to $2,500$ simplex-chains per tile).
 Simplexes and simplex-tilings of that magnitude are impractical to illustrate.

-### Adding Tiles
+#### Adding Tiles

 A tiling 'iteration' is the process by which new tiles are added.
 For the sake of simplicity and demonstration, each iteration will add *all possible new tiles* as children of all 'leaf' tiles -- though in reality there's no requirement that new tiles be added at the same time, or that tiles are added in a balanced fashion.

 We start from the foundation that each tile has a maximum of $\frac{N_1}{4}$ simplex-chains, where $N_1$ is the maximum capacity of a maximal simplex.
 That is: if one computer (based on $O(c)$ reasoning) could be a full node[^simplex-full-validation] for a simplex-chain in a 4000-simplex, then each tile will have, at most, 1000 simplex-chains.
 Since a tile is adjacent to $\le 3$ other tiles, a tiled simplex-chain will have, at most, $N_1$ reflections (since a tile and its neighbors have, at most, $\frac{N_1}{4}$ simplex-chains, and all of those simplex-chains are reflected).

 [^simplex-full-validation]: A full node for a simplex-chain does not need to fully validate any other simplex-chains, or dapp-chains on that simplex-chain.
-Header-only validation is fine.

 Our starting point is a $\frac{N_1}{4}$-simplex which constitutes a single tile.
 This is shown in \autoref{fig:tiled-simplex-5-d1}.

-The next iteration is to add $3$ adjacent tiles, since our initial tile has a valence of 3.
+The next iteration is to add $3$ adjacent tiles, since tiling has a valence of 3.
 Each of these new tiles has one pre-existing neighbor (the root tile), so each new tile has capacity for 2 more neighbors.
 Thus, the next iteration will add twice the number of tiles as the preceding iteration -- in this case, $6$ new tiles.
 This pattern -- adding twice the number of tiles as the previous iteration -- continues indefinitely.

 \begin{comment}
 side by side figures: https://tex.stackexchange.com/questions/37581/latex-figures-side-by-side
 \end{comment}

 \begin{figure}
-    \begin{subfigure}[t]{.31\textwidth}
+    \begin{subfigure}[t]{.32\textwidth}
         \vskip 0pt
         \centering
         \includegraphics[height=.95\linewidth]{tiling_s5_d2_sag}